sonic-net/sonic-mgmt/tests/docs/voq_test.md

 - bgp_facts - added 'instance_id' as an optional module param.
 - config_facts - added 'namespace' as an opitonal module param.

-These ansible modules when called with namespace related params on a single-asic DUT, returns the output from the global namespace.
+If the optional namespace/ASIC specific module params are not specified, then they default to returning the output from the global namespace.

 ## 2.2 Parameterizing dut_index and asic_index
 PR's